nassarhuda/pprlocal/README.md

 # Before using this code:
 This code uses:
 - bisquik-julia-wrapper at https://github.com/nassarhuda/bisquik-julia-wrapper
-make sure to follow all the steps mentioned its readme file and specifically test the function "create_graph.jl" with the dummy data present in the readme file.
+make sure to follow all the steps mentioned in its readme file and specifically test the function "create_graph.jl" with the dummy data present in the readme file.
 Note: It is advisable to save the pprlocal folder as a subfolder under bisquik-julia-wrapper
-- MatrixNetworks which is a julia package at https://github.com/nassarhuda/MatrixNetworks.jl make sure install the package as instructed in its readme file and type:
+- MatrixNetworks which is a julia package at https://github.com/nassarhuda/MatrixNetworks.jl make sure to install the package as instructed in its readme file and type:
 ```
 using MatrixNetworks
 ```